codexcoder21/QuickTestRunner/README.md

 # QuickTestRunner

-QuickTestRunner is a simple tool for executing small test files called `quicktest.kts`.
+QuickTestRunner is a simple tool for executing small test files called `test.kts`.

-A `quicktest.kts` file contains top level Kotlin functions.
+A `test.kts` file contains top level Kotlin functions.
 Each function is treated as an individual unit test.
 Files are compiled using the embedded Kotlin compiler and executed within the same JVM – the `.kts` extension is only a name and no Kotlin scripting frameworks are used.